thephpleague/html-to-markdown/README.md

 ###Limitations

 - Chokes on malformed HTML. i.e. unclosed tags.
 Am considering a cleanup function to check for simple errors with an off switch for projects that perform their own reformatting, like WordPress.
-You must nest `<code>` blocks inside `<p>` or `<pre>`, for example.
+At present, you must nest `<code>` blocks inside `<p>` or `<pre>`, for example.
-- Deeply nested tags (more than three levels) aren't currently converted.
 - Markdown Extra, MultiMarkdown and other variants aren't supported; just Markdown.

 ###Bugs

 - Nested lists and lists with multiple paragraphs aren't converted correctly.
-- Lists inside blockquotes are rendered with linebreaks in between, causing them to be displayed as `<li><p>content</p></li>` when reconverted to HTML.
+- Lists inside blockquotes aren't converted correctly.

 ###Style notes